f4exb/sdrangel/plugins/channelrx/freqscanner/readme.md

 Right clicking on a cell will display a popup menu:

 - Copy contents of cell to clipboard.
+- Enable all rows.
+- Disable all rows.
 - Remove selected rows.
 - Tune selected channel (1) to the frequency in the row clicked on.